123-Ben/avatars/README.md

 3. Your Github profile picture is used for *inspiration*, if you would prefer me to use another, please add it to the comment.
 4. Any other instructions, `I want to be a chicken!`, please add to the comment.

-I am aiming to do one per day, so please be patient.
+I am aiming to do two or three per week, so please be patient.

 #### License.